mertkahyaoglu/android-login-register-system/README.md

 Android-Login-Register-System
 =============================

 Built with node.js(express.js) and mysql on the server-side and Android Volley HTTP library on the client side for transmitting network data.
+JSON format is used to request/response.